claraarnold/cs361-p2/README.md

 Finally, we began our work on `maxCopies()` and `accepts()` which gave us some trouble as expected by the project description.
 We first set out to understand what `maxCopies()` was doing, essentially a trace tree for an NFA, and then tried implementing it.
-The part we struggled with most was
+The part we struggled with most was getting the correct number of states to be counted, we kept counting the first state too many times with our `visited` variable which was causing our `maxCopies` variable to have either one too many or not enough states within it.

 ## Compiling and Using